FundBox vs. Kabbage: The Battle Begins

 Having longer to pay out your loan means you pay less each month, an attractive incentive for most small businesses.
 That, and the fact that the loan amounts available are higher, makes Kabbage a better choice for this category.

 Eligibility is an important category to weigh when choosing a business loan provider.
 After all, if you can’t get approved, then it’s certainly not the right brand for you.
-What’s nice about both options is that they have no minimum credit score.
-Meaning, they will work with anyone, regardless of credit score.
+What’s nice about both options is that they both accept most credit scores.
+Kabbage does not have a minimum credit score and Fundbox requires a minimum credit score of 500.
 You generally receive a much higher APR, but you’ll get your money one way or another.

 Kabbage requires a borrower to be in business for between 1-3 years depending on how much you want to take out.
 It also expects a higher annual revenue of anything between $50,000-$500,000 depending on the size of the loan you wish to take.
 Lastly, a company must have either a business checking or PayPal account for them to work with.

 Fundbox has really loose eligibility requirements.
-It has no minimum credit score and only requires you to be in business for 6 months if you are looking to take out a loan (even more impressive, Fundbox only requires 3 months in business for invoice financing).
+It has a minimum credit score of 500 and only requires you to be in business for 6 months if you are looking to take out a loan (even more impressive, Fundbox only requires 3 months in business for invoice financing).
 Fundbox also requires a small minimum of $25,000 worth of annual income (none for invoice financing).

 So, initially, Fundbox seems to be the more flexible eligibility marker, but here’s where it gets interesting.
 In addition to these lightweight requirements, Fundbox also asks borrowers to have the following criteria: